carolinagles/data_science_projects/README.md

 # Analytical Study of Taxi Rides and Weather Impact in Chicago - Data Collection and Storage (SQL)

-## Overview
-This project was undertaken to analyze patterns in taxi ride data and assess the impact of weather conditions on ride durations in Chicago.
+**This project was undertaken to analyze patterns in taxi ride data and assess the impact of weather conditions on ride durations in Chicago**.

-## Project Description
+**Project Description**
 The project was designed with the following goals:
 - Understanding passenger preferences.
 - Evaluating external factors (e.g., weather) affecting taxi rides.